 This may come as a shocker to a lot of people but not all Event Planners are Event Designers!
 These are 2 different services.
 It would be similar to expecting your hairstylist to beat your face.
 They are both beauty industry-related, and most people would normally get their hair done and put on makeup for an event but not necessarily by the same person.

 This is an additional service, so it costs more when you need event planning and event design.
-If we really wanted to get technical event design and event styling are not the same either (that's a different subject entirely).
+If we wanted to get technical event design and event styling are not the same either (that's a different subject entirely).
 Event Designers focus solely on the aesthetics of your event.

 Is it Worth the Investment?